mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnginXCalibrateFull-v1.rst

 algorithm) and using the resulting difc values to calibrate the detector positions.

-This algorithm produces a table with calibration information that can be inspected and used in other algorithms.
-The algorithm also applies that calibration on the input workspace.
-After running this algorithm the resulting calibration can be checked by inspecting the output table values and/or visualizing the input workspace instrument in the instrument viewer.
+This algorithm produces a table with calibration information, including calibrated or corrected positions and parameters.
+This calibration information that can be inspected and can also be used in other algorithms.
+The algorithm also applies the calibration on the input workspace.
+After running this algorithm the resulting calibration can be checked by visualizing the input workspace instrument in the instrument viewer and/or inspecting the output table values.

-This algorithm produces a table with calibration information (calibrated or corrected positions and parameters).
-The calibrated detector positions are calculated as follows:
+The output table has one row per detector where each row gives the original position before calibration (as a V3D point, x-y-z values), the new calibrated position (as V3D) and the calibrated spherical co-ordinates (L2, :math:`2 \theta`, :math:`\phi`).
+It also gives the variation in the L2 position, and the 'difc' and 'zero' calibration parameters.

+The result of the calibration (the output table given in DetectorPositions) is accepted by both :ref:`algm-EnginXCalibrate` and :ref:`algm-EnginXFocus` which use the columns 'Detector ID' and 'Detector Position' of the table to correct the detector positions before focussing.
+The DetectorPositions output table can also be used to apply the calibration calculated by this algorithm on any other workspace by using the algorithm :ref:`algm-AppplyCalibration`.

+In the output table the calibrated positions for every detector are found by calculating the *L2* values from the *difc* values as
+follows:

 .. math:: L2 = \left(\frac{Difc} { 252.816 * 2 * sin \left(\frac{2\theta} {2.0}\right)}\right) - 50

-The output table gives, for every detector, the original position before calibration (as a V3D point, x-y-z values), the new calibrated position (as V3D), the calibrated spherical co-ordinates (L2, :math:`2
-\theta`, :math:`\phi`).
-It also gives the variation in the L2 position, and the 'difc' and 'zero' calibration parameters.

-The result of the calibration (the DetectorPositions output table) is accepted by both :ref:`algm-EnginXCalibrate` and :ref:`algm-EnginXFocus` which use the columns 'Detector ID' and 'Detector Position' of the table to correct the detector positions before focussing.
+where the *difc* values are obtained from the fitting of expected peaks.
+See the algorithm :ref:`algm-EnginXFitPeaks` for details on how *difc* and other calibration parameters are calculated.

-Expects the *long* calibration run, which provides a decent pattern for every pixel.
+This algorithm expects as input/output workspace the *long* calibration run, which provides a decent pattern for every detector or pixel.

 .. categories::